 - 40% higher engagement rate than YouTube

-Instead, we recommend you stream to Facebook as part of a multi-destination broadcast.
-This allows you to bypass the main issues associated with Facebook live streams.
-There are three main methods for how to stream on Facebook Live using a professional video platform such as DaCast:
+As an alternative, we recommend streaming to Facebook as part of a multi-destination broadcast.
+This allows you to bypass some of the issues associated with Facebook live streams.

 You can find instructions here.

-- Write an interesting and creative description to your posts to catch people’s attention.
-Keep it short, simple and direct.
+- Write an interesting and creative description of your posts to catch people’s attention.
+Keep it short, simple, and direct.
 Always include pictures since people respond to visuals more than text.

 - Repost some of your most popular streams.
 This will get fans excited about your content and look forward to the next broadcasts.